alecgao066/TRICARE/README.md

 ## Install

-Install the required packages using:
+Install the required packages using the following commands.
+This process may take a few minutes to complete.

 ```bash
 conda env create -f environment.yml